aventhis/aventhis/README.md

 Welcome to my GitHub page!

+I am a junior developer currently studying at "School 21," where I am advancing my skills in IT.
+I am learning Go through personal projects and professional courses.
+My goal is to grow as a developer, solve complex challenges, and create high-performance services.

 ## Tech Stack and Experience
 - **Main Tech Stack**: Golang
 - **Additional Languages**: C, C++